 6 reasons why Canadian investors love Sharesight

-Sharesight is the award-winning portfolio tracker that automatically calculates your total annualised performance – including brokerage fees, dividends, and currency fluctuations (something brokers and spreadsheets don’t do).
-Investors in over 60 countries trust Sharesight to track over 1 million investments, but there are a few features that we built specifically with Canada in mind.
+Sharesight is the award-winning portfolio tracker that automatically calculates your total annualised performance -- including brokerage fees, dividends, and currency fluctuations (something brokers and spreadsheets don’t do).
+Investors in over 100 countries trust Sharesight to track the performance of their investments, but there are a few features that we built specifically with Canada in mind.

-If you’re a Canadian investor, here’s why you’ll love Sharesight:
+If you’re a Canadian investor, here’s 6 reasons why you’ll love Sharesight:

 - Track your Canadian stocks and mutual funds

 - Easily import your historical trades from Canadian brokers

 - Calculate your CGT with the Canadian Capital Gains Tax Report

 - Keep your portfolio up-to-date by forwarding your trade confirmations